-For anyone need to take medications for a chronic condition like mental illness, dealing with side effects may end up being part of the reality of taking meds.
+For anyone who needs to take medications for a chronic condition like mental illness, dealing with side effects may end up being part of the reality of taking meds.
 The pros should always be outweighing the cons, but the right balance can be hard to find.
-No side effects is possible All medications have potential side… Continue reading Living with Psych Med Side Effects
+No side effects is possible All medications have potential… Continue reading Living with Psych Med Side Effects

 While browsing on NetGalley for books to read, I came across a book called The Post Traumatic Stress Disorder Fallacy: A Mental Health Industry Bonanza of Profit and Human Destruction.
 Alrighty then.
 The author was generalizing their own negative experiences and concluding, based on that, that PTSD was made up to turn a profit.
 Here's… Continue reading Is Generalizing Negative Mental Illness Experiences Helpful?

 Do antidepressants increase the risk of suicide?
 There are certainly people out there who are very vocal in insisting that they do.
 However, as is so often the case, the loudmouths don't tend to be especially well informed.
 The FDA black box warning Since 2004, the U.S. Food and Drug Administration (FDA) has required a… Continue reading Antidepressants and Suicide Risk